PaulienVa/rugbymatch/exercices/Ex3.md

 This scoringboard will have two properties : `hostingTeam` and `visitingTeam` of type `TeamName` who will be initialized once the game is started.
 It will also have a list of Scores which is initialized as an empty list.

 Now this scoring board should be able to act on several events in the game.
 In [TimeEvents.kt](./../src/main/kotlin/com/paulienvanalst/rugbymatch/events/TimeEvents.kt) you will find three main events that will influence the game board.

-Build an event listener using `org.springframework.context.event.EventListener` that will initialize the `hostingTeam` and the `visitingTeam` with the proper team names..
+Build an event listener using `org.springframework.context.event.EventListener` that will initialize the `hostingTeam` and the `visitingTeam` with the proper team names.
+(This event will be `StartGame`)

 Another important event for the ScoringBoard is of course the `ScoringEvent`.
 Build an event listener for this event, that will add a score to the scoring list.
 (Note you can use the operator `+=` as Kotlin allows operator overloading!)